ewpratten/HowToComputer/README.md

 		int d = 3-2;	# d==1
 	};
 ```
-C++ is similar to Python, except that surrounding the numbers in `int()` can be replaced with adding `int` to the start of the line.
+C++ is similar to Python, except that you no longer need to surround the numbers in `int()` and instead add `int` to the start of the line.
 This tells the compiler that the variable will be an integer.
-The `int main(){` line tells the compiler that this is the main section of code, and to execute everything inside of the brackets (`{}`).
+The `int main(){` line tells the compiler that this is the main section of code, and to execute everything inside of the curly brackets (`{}`).
 The compiler is what converts C++ or C code to binary.
 The outputted binary is then directly run by the CPU.